Long Key State Park

 Early Spanish maps used Cayo Vivora or Cayo Bivora as the name for the island.
 Translated it means Viper Key.
 In the 19th century, it became Long Island and, eventually, Long Key.

-What You'll See: Birding here is good enough to land Long Key as a stop on the Great Florida Birding Trail, the statewide compendium of the best spots to find our fine feathered friends.
+What You'll See: As noted above, Long Key State Park is among the best spots in Florida for birding.
+The fall migration season is a particularly hot time to spot birds, with the spring migration not far behind.
 The park has two trails cutting through it.
 The 1.1-mile Golden Orb Trail is mostly boardwalk that connects the parking lot to the camping and beach area, traversing mangrove forests along the way.
 The Layton Trail connects to Florida Bay.
-The fall migration season is a particularly hot time to spot birds, with the spring migration not far behind.

 Amenities: As noted, there are two hiking trails within the park, the Golden Orb, which leads through a mangrove forest to the Atlantic side of the island, and the shorter Layton Trail on Florida Bay.
 Kayaking and canoeing are popular; there are rentals available if you don't have the equipment.
-There are camp sites, but as of this writing (summer 2022) camping was still limited because of damage from Hurricane Irma in 2017.
+Camp sites within the park suffered substantial damage in the wake of Hurricane Irma in 2017; as of this writing (April 2024) primitive sites were open to hike-in campers, per the Long Key State Park official website.
 Contact the park (link above) for details.

 Nearby: Curry Hammock State Park sits to the south; Lignumvitae Botanical State Park sits to the north.
 Neither is exactly close.